NoahBres/LearnRoadRunner/README.md

 - details on async following
 - details on each heading interpolator
 - explanation of continuity exceptions
-- check the come back sections (rn in the dead wheels tuning page)
+- check the come back sections

 - Fix the default mobile breakpoints

 - go back and add the you are here images

-- recommend that people add a @hidden attribute once everything is tuned

 - make a resources section with the papers ryan linked in the original docs